 In May 2014, APRA provided more clarity on the definition of the Level 2 Banking Group.
 Subsidiary intermediate holding companies are considered part of the Level 2 Group, regardless of the nature of any activity undertaken by their operating subsidiaries.
 As a result, capital benefits arising from the debt issued by the Colonial Group are being phased out.
-APRA granted transition arrangements on these changes, in line with the maturity profile of the debt.
+As at 30 June 2017 there is \$665 million in debt still subject to transitional relief, all of which matures in the next 12 months.